rpothin/PowerPlatform-ALM-With-GitHub-Template/README.md

 ### Non-goals

-1. Be the best "solution" for Power Platform / Dynamics 365 development using GitHub.
+1. Be the best "solution" for Power Platform / Dynamics 365 development using GitHub - *our expectations are high regarding the quality of the solution we will propose, but we will always support other similar projects or ideas*.
 2. Cover all the aspects of Power Platform / Dynamics 365 development - *it could be a really long-term goal but I ([@rpothin](https://github.com/rpothin)) will definitely not be able to do that alone*.

 ## 📖 Documentation